Network Visibility for Mergers and Acquisitions

 In an earlier entry, I explained the importance of monitoring the effectiveness of network security mechanisms.
 NetFlow can easily display violations or security bypasses occurring in the evaluated network.

-In planning network expansion to allow for the integration of two networks, it is important to understand how different geographic locations send data.
+In planning network expansion to allow for integration of two networks, it is important to understand how different geographic locations send data.
 Building maps of those relationships can help.

 Building capacity planning metrics off of those relationship maps can provide histograms of traffic patterns.